 Photo shown is a copy but was claimed to be the original cast taken on site.

-Update 5/13/13: It appears that this print was not discovered in the 70's as claimed, but actually just a copy of the Umatilla print (available for $40 below).
+Update 5/13/13: It appears that this print was not discovered in the 70's as claimed by Phil, but actually just a copy of the Umatilla print (available for $40 below).
 Why he would claim it was a different footprint is anyone's guess.
 It is sad that so much misinformation exists in this field of research.

 This print was discovered by Paul Freeman in 1982.